-Sher Shah's father name was Hasan and they belonged to the Shera Khel sept of the Sur tribe [1] which was located in the present-day Dera Ismail Khan district of Khyber Pakhtunkhwa province of Pakistan.
-Sher Shah’s grandfather Ibrahim Khan was a horse-dealer in his native country.
-He migrated to India along with his son Hassan in the early years of Sultan Bahlul’s reign and adopted the profession of soldiery there.
+Sher Shah's father name was Hasan and they belonged to the Shera Khel sept of the Sur tribe [1].
+Their tribe was located in the present-day Dera Ismail Khan district of Khyber Pakhtunkhwa province, Pakistan.
+Sher Shah’s grandfather, Ibrahim Khan, was a horse-dealer in his homeland.
+He migrated to India with his son Hasan during the early years of Sultan Bahlul’s reign and took up a career as a soldier.
 [2]

-In the middle of sixteenth century, Sur tribe in Pakhtunkhwa was attacked and defeated by neighboring Lohani tribes.
-It appears that the fall of Sur dynasty in India in 1553 encouraged Lohanis to attack and displace Surs.
-Most of the Surs were killed and the survivors fled to India.
-Afterwards Khan Zaman Katti Khel (the chief of Lohanis) awarded the former lands of Surs to Gandapurs in late 16th century with a view to use their power against his Marwat enemies [8].
+In the mid-sixteenth century, the Sur tribe in Pakhtunkhwa was attacked and defeated by the neighboring Lohani tribes.
+It is likely that the fall of the Sur dynasty in India in 1555 encouraged the Lohanis to attack and displace the Surs.
+Many Surs were killed, and the survivors fled to India.
+Subsequently, Khan Zaman Katti Khel, the chief of the Lohanis, awarded the former lands of the Surs to the Gandapur tribe in the late sixteenth century.
+This was done with the intention of using the Gandapur's power against his Marwat enemies.
+Today, the village of Rohri is inhabited by the Gandapur tribe of Pashtuns.
+[8].

 References